There are 2 options for achieving a High School Equivalency Diploma.

 - a maximum of 5 credits for extensive travel

-For example: In a written essay, the student will explain how travel has influenced his/her appreciation of other cultures, lifestyles and the development of personal values (maximum of 500 words).
+- For example, in a written essay, the student will explain how travel has influenced their appreciation of other cultures, lifestyles and the development of personal values (maximum of 500 words).

 - a maximum of 5 credits for extensive reading

-For example: In a written essay, the student will describe how extensive reading has contributed to his/her personal growth and/or career progression to date and/or how it may contribute in future.
-Cite one or two passages to support this opinion (maximum of 500 words).
+- For example, in a written essay, the student will describe how extensive reading has contributed to their personal growth and/or career progression to date and/or how it may contribute in future.
+Cite 1 or 2 passages to support this opinion (maximum of 500 words).

 The student will be awarded the credential if the number of additional credits added to the minimum 60 credits gained through classroom instruction totals at least 100.